microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

         /bin/udevadm trigger $tpm
         ```

-11. After completing **one** of the above methods, run the following commands to restart the iotedge service:
+11. After completing **one** of the above methods (it is suggested you perform the manual device connection string path), run the following commands to restart the iotedge service:

     ```bash
     sudo systemctl restart iotedge